Relocating a Pharmacy

 IMPORTANT NOTE: The College will not activate the new pharmacy and the new pharmacy will not be permitted to bill third parties without confirmation.

-A community practice advisor will conduct an inspection of the pharmacy 3-6 months following the opening to ensure that the operation is safe and the public is protected.
+A community practice advisor will conduct a follow up assessment of the pharmacy 3-6 months following the opening to ensure that the operation is safe and the public is protected.
 For more information on the inspection process, please review the Protecting the Public section of our website.

 If you have any questions about the accreditation process send an email to firstname.lastname@example.org or call 416-962-4861 ext.
 3600